Increase opportunities for Virginians to experience high-quality performing arts events, and promote high-quality Virginia artists.

 Information for Presenters of Virginia Touring Artists/Ensembles

-Virginia nonprofit organizations, units of local or tribal government, or educational institutions that meet the Basic Eligibility criteria as found on page 9 in the Guidelines for Funding.
+Virginia nonprofit organizations, units of local or tribal government, or educational institutions that meet the Basic Eligibility criteria.

 - Programs should be open to the public, and the presenter must provide community-wide publicity.
 Elementary and secondary schools, senior living facilities, correctional facilities, and hospitals may be exempt from this requirement